-Note: In theory you can save money on electric or gas because you only heat the water you use and not the entire tank.
+Note: In theory, you can save money on electricity or gas because you only heat the water you use and not the entire tank.
 I say you save in theory because what we have found is that sometimes when people know they will not run out of hot water they are more likely to take longer showers.
-So while you have potential to save some money, we do not recommend making the change solely to save money.
+So while you have the potential to save some money, we do not recommend making the change solely to save money.

 - It uses standard parts that mostly every plumber carries on the truck.
-Unlike a tankless style water heater which has a ton of different parts, and each manufacturer has their own unique parts, the tank style water heater uses much more standard and immediately available parts.
+Unlike a tankless style water heater which has a ton of different parts, and each manufacturer has its own unique parts, the tank-style water heater uses much more standard and immediately available parts.
 This means you can usually fix it quicker and cheaper.